felixlopz/hubrise-test-task/content/apps/coursicab/en/overview.md

 ---

-**IMPORTANT NOTE**:  The fulll documentation is available <Link to="/fr/apps/solution" addLocalePrefix={false}>in French</Link>.
+**IMPORTANT NOTE**: Full documentation available <Link to="/fr/apps/solution" addLocalePrefix={false}>in French</Link>.

 ---

 ## Description

-Coursicab is a delivery platform used for express or scheduled deliveries by taxi or bike.
-Customers can geo-track their orders in real time.
+Coursicab is a delivery platform for express or scheduled deliveries by taxi or bike.
+Thanks to geolocalisation, customers can track their deliveries in real time.

 Coursicab is present in 6 European countries: France, Spain, Belgium, the Netherlands, Luxembourg and Switzerland.
 Deliveries can be made 24/7.